alejandrodf1/Machine-learning-fundamentals/README.md

 # Machine learning fundamentals

-This project is about learning all the fundamentals about machine learning using python and well known libraries for this purposes.
+This project is about learning all the fundamentals about machine learning with examples of supervised and unsupervised algorithm using python and well known libraries for this purposes.
 This repository consider the following:
 1. Linear regression
 2. Logistic regression
+3. Decision trees

 ## Installation guide